MRRL Hall of Fame

 The Woolies also recorded at Motown’s Studio A, probably in 1966.
 The label was interested in signing some white acts, and the Woolies auditioned there as did the Mynah Birds with both Neil Young and Rick James.
 Motown eventually signed the Underdogs, a garage band from Grosse Pointe, who had a minor hit with “Love’s Gone Bad” on Motown’s V.I.P. subsidiary.

 Later in 1967, two of the Woolies contributed their talents to “You Haven’t Seen My Love” the classic recording by Danny Hernandez and the Ones done at the Great Lakes Studio.
 Bee Metros drummed on the record and Bob Baldori both produced the track and played its distinctive keyboards.
-The single was originally released on Dave Kalmbach’s Fenton label before the group was signed by Motown, and “You Haven’t Seen My Love” was rereleased on the Motown label in November of 1967, thereby making Baldori the first independent producer ever employed by the storied Detroit label.
+The single was released on both Dave Kalmbach’s Fenton label and the Woolies' Spirit label before the group was signed by Motown.
+“You Haven’t Seen My Love” was rereleased on the Motown label in November of 1967, thereby making Baldori the first independent producer ever employed by the storied Detroit label.

 The Woolies were just learning the business and the songs they recorded with Kalmbach became part of their demo reel.
 They had recorded several songs with the idea of releasing an album; and if the band had not hooked up with Lou Adler in California, the Great Lakes material would probably have been released.